rockholla/terraform-packer-workshop/intermediate-terraform/exercises/09/README.md

 # Exercise 9: Provisioners

 We don't want to use provisioners unless we have to.
-And there are many cases where you're still going to be required to use them, so let's make sure we do know
+And there are many cases where you're still going to be required to use them, so let's make sure we do know how to do it.

 ## A look at the different types of provisioners available to us via Terraform out-of-the-box